-Representing, and Safeguarding the Air Systems Industry
+Representing and Safeguarding the Industry

-AMCA International is a non-profit organization dedicated to promoting, representing, and safeguarding the air systems industry.
 We achieve this through advocacy efforts aimed at ensuring that buildings are efficient, healthy, and safe for occupants.
 Our work involves participating in the development and refinement of codes, standards, and regulations, as well as providing education and information to decision-makers and practitioners.
 Our advocacy initiatives are focused on three key areas: energy and sustainability, occupant and building protection, and indoor air quality.

 Focused Industry Initiatives